SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 chunks in a world.
 chunk-unload-delay                        integer   30          The number of seconds to delay a chunk unload once
                                                                 marked inactive.
-deny-chunk-requests                       boolean   true        If enabled, any request for a chunk not currently
+deny-chunk-requests                       boolean   false       If enabled, any request for a chunk not currently
                                                                 loaded will be denied.
-flowing-lava-decay                        boolean   false       Lava behaves like vanilla water when the source
-                                                                block is removed, when set to true. gameprofile-lookup-batch-size             integer   1           The amount of GameProfile requests to make against
+Note: As this is an experimental setting for performance gain, if you encounter any issues then we recommend disabling it. flowing-lava-decay                        boolean   false       Lava behaves like vanilla water when the source block is removed, when set to true. gameprofile-lookup-batch-size             integer   1           The amount of GameProfile requests to make against